 Get to Work

 A good credit score paves the way to a bright future of home-ownership.
-Pay your bills on time, keep your credit card balances low (paying it off fully every time will also save you interest charges), and don’t open too many new credit lines, including credit cards.
+Pay your bills on time, keep your credit card balances low (paying it off entirely every time will also save you interest charges), and don’t open too many new credit lines, including credit cards.

 By taking these steps as soon as possible, you are likely to see improvements in your credit score.